 The Pioneers

 The Jazz Age was a period in the 1920s and 1930s in which jazz music and dance styles became popular.
-It’s often referred to as the Roaring Twenties and overlapped with the Prohibition Era (1920-1933) when the sale or consumption of alcohol was against the law.
+It’s often referred to as the Roaring Twenties and overlapped with the Prohibition Era (1920-1933), when the sale or consumption of alcohol was against the law.

 Hollywood musicals were very popular from the B&W Fred Astaire-Ginger Rogers films of the ‘30s to the MGM color extravaganzas of the ‘40s and ‘50s.
 The “golden age” of Broadway musicals was in the 1940s-50s.

 BESSIE SMITH (1894-1937) was the original Queen of the Blues, a tremendously powerful vocalist who was the genre's first recording star and influenced all who followed.
+This is from NPR’s Jazz Profiles.

 ETHEL WATERS (1896-1977) was an early jazz vocalist and accomplished actress who was a huge star of the 1920s and '30s.
 She is best known for bridging the gap between the black and white music worlds.